eHealthAfrica/Software-Dev-Intern-Test/Task 2/Instructions.md

 - Approach to problem solving
 - Ability to implement clean and readable code
 - Ability to work with REST APIs
-- Ability to work with Geospatial client JS libraries
 - Ability to use a dependency manager

 ### Challenge